aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/set-background-picture-of-a-worksheet-in-vsto-and-aspose-cells/_index.md

 To apply a background image to a spreadsheet:

 1. Create a workbook and access the sheet you want to apply a background image to.
-1. Apply the background image.
+2. Apply the background image.
-1. Save the workbook.
+3. Save the workbook.

 The code samples that follow show how to do this first with VSTO, using either C# or Visual Basic, and then with Aspose.Cells for .NET, again using either C# or Visual Basic.

-The code examples in this article create a worksheet with a repeating background image, like the one in the screentshot below.
+The code examples in this article create a worksheet with a repeating background image, like the one in the screenshot below.

 ![todo:image_alt_text](picture1.png)